What does it mean that God provides?

 God differentiates between our needs and our wants because He knows that where our treasure is our heart is also (Matthew 6:21).
 He wants us to know that this world is not our home and that part of what we need is to shift our focus to the eternal life while still living this one.

 God is concerned with every part of our being: spirit, soul, and body.
 As the facets of His character are infinite, so the ways God provides for us are beyond anything we can ask or imagine (Ephesians 3:20).
-We can trust Him because of His goodness, guidance, and shepherding care to do more for us than we could ever achieve on our own.
+We can trust His goodness, guidance, and shepherding care to do more for us than we could ever achieve on our own.
 God provides a way for us to develop an intimate, conversational, obedient relationship with Him so that we can lead ourselves and others into a “Psalm 23” quality of life.
 Those whose shepherd is the Lord can say, “I lack nothing” (Psalm 23:1).

 Psalm 84:11 states, “No good thing does He withhold from those who walk uprightly.”
 This verse carries a reminder that there is a part we play in God’s provision coming to fruition in our lives.
 We must walk uprightly.